dclark202/auto-censoring/README.md

 [![Watch the project video](https://img.youtube.com/vi/csp4E_csyco/0.jpg)](https://www.youtube.com/watch?v=csp4E_csyco)

 ## About this tool
 **FSP Finder** is an AI-powered foul speech pattern (FSP) detector and automatic censoring tool useful for preparing music files for radio airplay.
 We use a fine-tuned version of OpenAI's automatic speech recognition model [Whisper](https://github.com/openai/whisper) to transcribe the lyrics of uploaded music files (with word timestamps).
-Explicit terms (i.e., curse words, racial slurs, etc.) are identified in the transcript and using [demucs](https://github.com/facebookresearch/demucs) the vocals stem is muted at the identified times producing an edited file suitable for the air.
+First, [demucs](https://github.com/facebookresearch/demucs) is used to split the vocals stem from the track.
+Explicit terms are identified in the transcript in two steps:
+- Profanity, racial slurs, and other "always explicit" content is immediately flagged
+- A language model ([Google Gemma 2](https://huggingface.co/google/gemma-2-9b)) is used to detect edge case explicit content such as drugs references, violence, etc.
+The vocals stem is muted at all times identified to have explicit content and added back to the instruments to create a high-quality edited track suitable for airplay.

 This tool can process files one at a time or in batches.
 The web interface allows the user to view the full transcript of each track along with the words that will be censored.
 Additionally, you'll get a link to the [Genius](https://genius.com/) entry for the lyrics of the track, along with a similarity score ([MER](https://lightning.ai/docs/torchmetrics/stable/text/match_error_rate.html)), for cross referencing accuracy.

 ## Requirements
 - `pip install -r requirements.txt` to install the necessary dependencies
 - [`ffmpeg`](https://ffmpeg.org/) (for handling mp3 files)
+- Access to [Google Gemma 2](https://huggingface.co/google/gemma-2-9b) (via Hugging Face)
 - A [Genius API key](https://genius.com/api-clients).
 This key should be placed in the `GENIUS_API_TOKEN` variable in `fsp.py` (or set as `GENIUS_API_TOKEN` in your system environment).

 **Starting the web interface**: In the project directory, execute `python app.py` in the command line

 On first execution `app.py` will convert the configuration files in `./lora_config` to a full Whisper model stored at `./whisper-medium-ft` (the full Whisper model is necessary for using [Whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) to produce word timestamps).
-Please note, running this app locally in any reasonable amount of time will require a CUDA enabled GPU with a minimum of 12GB of VRAM (recommended 16GB or more).
+Please note, running this app locally in any reasonable amount of time will require a CUDA enabled GPU with a minimum of 16GB of VRAM.

 ## Training and methodology